aws/aws-iot-device-sdk-embedded-C/demos/jobs/jobs_demo_mosquitto/README.md

 Version 1.4.10 of libmosquitto is required to run this demo.
-For ALPN support, build the latest version of the first major release of libmosquitto (1.6.12). go to the libmosquitto directory, and follow the instructions in compiling.txt within the submodule.
+For ALPN support, build the latest version of the first major release of libmosquitto (1.6.12).
+To do this, go to the libmosquitto directory, and follow the instructions in compiling.txt within the submodule.